Aldbow/WBS-SWBS-UKPBJ/VERCEL-DEPLOYMENT.md

 ## Runtime Configuration

-All API routes that require Node.js runtime are properly configured in the `vercel.json` file.
+API routes that require Node.js runtime are properly configured in the `vercel.json` file to run on Node.js 20.x runtime.